ericlau00/systems-level-programming/README.md

 ## Timeline

 - Jan 6
-  - Implement algorithm to generate random names
+  - Implement algorithm to generate random names (Eric)
 - Jan 8
+  - Implement dipslay of information and accepting input from the player (Matthew)
 - Jan 10
 - Jan 12
 - Jan 14